NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar-raster-uncertainty.md

 After completing this tutorial, you will be able to:

-* Load several L3 lidar geotiff files
+* Download and read in several L3 lidar geotiff files
 * Difference lidar raster geotiff files
 * Create histograms raster differences (DTM and DSM)
 * Mask out vegetated areas of DSM & DTMs using the CHM